Elemental Constitutions and Right Relationships

 The pulse is read on the radial artery on the inner wrist of humans, at the radial artery on the inner front limb of horses, or the femoral artery on the inside of the rear limb of dogs.

-And if you’re not local, and still want to learn more, you’re in luck.
-I created a constitution assessment for humans and horses, which provide an individualized and in-depth look at your constitution.
-The assessment is free to Herd Members.
+If you’re not local, and still want to learn more, you’re in luck.
+I created a constitution quiz for humans and horses, which provides an individualized and in-depth assessment of your constitution.
+The quiz is free to Herd Members.

-I believe that learning our constitutions doesn’t require a professional, though.
+I believe that learning our constitutions doesn’t necessarily require a professional, though.

 You know your body best, right?
-And if you’re genuinely listening to your horse, they won’t lie in telling you about theirs.
+And if you’re genuinely listening to your horse, they won’t lie when they tell you about theirs.

 After you hear about the different types, you’ll surely have an idea which type you resonate with, or seems most like your horse.
 Coming home to our true nature is about deeply listening to our innate wisdom.